FoghornTherapeutics/FHT-nIDR/README.md

 <img src="readme_figures/HCT116_nIDR.JPG" alt="image" style="width:600px;height:auto;">
 <img src="readme_figures/TOV21G_nIDR.JPG" alt="image" style="width:600px;height:auto;">

-**FLORE addition** For a direct comparison of the IDR implementations, we compare the overlap in peaks selected between the regular IDR (rIDR) narrowPeak and our method nIDR.
+**FLORE addition** For a direct comparison of the IDR implementations, we compare the overlap in peaks selected between the regular IDR narrowPeak and our method nIDR.
 To remind ourselves, the IDR algorithm involves several key steps to enhance the reliability of peak calling by assessing reproducibility across experimental replicates.
 Initially, the algorithm separates peaks into two groups by sampling from both signal and noise distributions, aiming to distinguish genuine peaks from background noise.
 Peaks are then ranked based on signal strength and consistency, and a chosen p-value cutoff helps identify statistically significant peaks.
 In our case, we use the --soft-idr-threshold parameter equal to 0.1, providing flexibility in the identification of peaks that may exhibit slight variations across replicates.
 Finally, the algorithm requires the narrowPeak files to be sorted based on the -log10(p-value) column for further analysis and interpretation.

 We illustrate this comparison using Venn diagrams below.
 The result is that nIDR is effectively a superset of the earlier implementation of IDR, with less than 0.2% of peaks from the original IDR not present in the peaks identified by nIDR.
 The higher number of peaks found by nIDR is due to the choice of p-value threshold chosen above and of course can be reduced by choosing a high stringency.
 This difference is also partly due to the difference in how the p-value is calculated i.e. using the empirical null distribution which is not used in the previous implementation.